nerajthapa/car-rental-app/README.md

 This is a basic React and Redux based car rental platform.

-React - Used for Front-End
+React - Used for Front-End,
-Redux - Used for State Management.
+Redux - Used for State Management.,
 Redux-Persist - Used to store Redux State locally within Browser.